 Only where it practicable to do so, we may allow you the option not to identify yourself when dealing with us.

 We may, from time to time, collect sensitive information in the form of your health information or information regarding your ethnicity.
-This is permitted by law in instances where such collection is reasonably necessary for our business functions and activities, and your consent is first obtained.
+This is permitted by law in instances where such collection is reasonably necessary for our business functions and activities (such as ensuring the right laser treatment is provided) and your consent is first obtained.
 Additionally, your health information or any other sensitive information will not be used for any secondary purposes unless your consent has been given or as required by law.

 We do not use government identifiers (e.g. tax file numbers or Medicare numbers) to identify individuals.